EHSANHAZARI/TicketMaster/README.md

 - Breaked down components into smaller, modular ones for easier testing and debugging.

 ## Unit Tests :
--Open tests/unit folder
+- Open the `tests/unit` folder.
--Open componet.spec.js file to see the tests on the components mounting plus testing on the important functionalities.
+- Navigate to the `component.spec.js` file to review tests related to the component's mounting and essential functionalities.

 ### Tested here
 - Tested the mounting of the component.